Yaya-Cout/Nwagyu/src/reference/apps/creating-application.md

 git clone https://github.com/numworks/epsilon-sample-app-rust
 cd epsilon-sample-app-rust

-# To build and install the app on you calculator directly.
+# To build and install the app on your calculator directly.
 cargo run

 # To simply build your app